What Are The Natural Remedies to Treat Ear Drainage?

 Treating an ear infection depends on how severe it is, as well as on the person’s age and overall health.
 Here are some common treatment options:

-- Ear Tubes: For people who have frequent ear infections, doctors may insert a tiny tube into the eardrum to check and treat it.
-This helps prevent fluid buildup and reduces the risk of future ear infections.
+• Ear Tubes: A doctor may insert a tiny tube into the eardrum to allow ventilation and prevent fluid buildup in cases of recurrent or chronic ear infections.